Near Optimal Alphabet-Soundness Tradeoff PCPs: Analysis of the PCP

 where $\zeta(\delta)$ is some function depending only on $\delta$.
 Thus, the second prover chooses $(W'_Q[V], g_{Q, W'_Q[V]})$ with probability at least $\frac{1}{M}$.
 Finally, if the second prover chooses $(W'_Q[V], g_{Q, W'_Q[V]})$, then the provers succeed if both provers extend their functions, $g_{Q,W_Q}|_{W[V]}$ and $g_{Q, W'_Q[V]}$ in the same manner.
 This occurs with probability at least $q^{-\codim(W[V])} \geq q^{-10/\delta}$.

 Putting everything together, we get that the provers succeed with probability at least

-where the first term is the probability that $U \in \Ug$, the second term is the probability that both provers choose the same zoom-in dimension, the third term is the probability that $Q \in \Ql$, $Q \cap H_U = \{0\}$, $Q \in \Qs$, the fourth term is the probability that $V$ is consistent, the fifth term is the probability that the second prover chooses the a function that extends the first prover's answer, and the final term is the probability that both provers extend their functions in the same manner.
+where the first term is the probability that $U \in \Ug$, the second term is the probability that both provers choose the same zoom-in dimension, the third term is the probability that $Q \in \Ql$, $Q \cap H_U = \{0\}$, $Q \in \Qs$, the fourth term is the probability that $V$ is consistent, the fifth term is the probability that the second prover chooses a function that extends $g_{Q, W_Q}$, and the final term is the probability that both provers extend their functions in the same manner.
 This proves~\cref{lm: soundness outer to inner}. \qedhere